YD525/YD525/README.md

 Uh oh, I think I said a bunch of useless things, didn't I?
 Please don't mind it.
 QAQ.

+I love Japan, Germany, the United States, and all the countries in the world!
+I really wish I could work on a project with programmers from all over the world.

 <!--
 **YD525/YD525** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.